nrdvana/userp/doc/protocol.md

   * max - the maximum value allowed
   * bits - forces encoding of the type to N bits
   * names - a dictionary of symbol/value pairs
+  * bswap - an instruction for how to swap bytes when reading or writing this type

 Any infinite integer type will be encoded as a variable-length quantity.
-When 'min' is given, the variable quantity counts upward from 'min'.
-If 'max' is given, it counts downward from 'max'.
+When 'min' is given, the variable quantity counts upward from `min`.
+If `max` is given, it counts downward from `max`.
 If neither are given, the low bit acts as a sign bit.

-Finite integer types result from declaring any two of 'bits', 'min' or 'max'.  'bits' alone results in standard 2's complement encoding, where specifying either 'min' or 'max' causes unsigned encoding offset from that value.
-Fixed-bit-width values can be encoded little-endian or big-endian based on a flag in the stream header.
+If both are given, or if `bits` are given, the integer becomes a finite-range type.  `bits` alone results in standard 2's complement encoding, where specifying `bits` with either `min` or `max` will be encoded as an unsigned offset in N bits from that value.
+Finite-range integers may also have a byte-swap applied to them, for compatibility with pre-existing protocols.

 When names are given, the resulting integer type can be encoded with the API encode_int *or* encode_str.
 Specifying a symbol that does not exist in `names` is an error.